-Hawaiian Sandalwood has a unique history.
+The History of Hawaiian Sandalwood essential oil is unique.
 It was on the verge of extinction until a few decades ago, and I for one am so glad for the reforestation project that brought it back.

 Up until the late 1700's, sandalwood trees that grew on Hawaii Island were used by the natives for waterproofing and scenting clothing, making musical instruments and tools, and for treating dandruff, lice, skin conditions, and sexually transmitted diseases.